God's Faithfulness to Northwestern A 10-year reflection from President Greg Christy

 What remains unchanged since 2008?

 Living out our mission.
 Everything we do begins and ends with our mission, which states that Northwestern College is a Christian academic community engaging students in courageous and faithful learning and living that empowers them to follow Christ and pursue God’s redeeming work in the world.
-A clear and compelling mission is only as strong as the professors, staff members, students and alumni living it out.
+A clear and compelling mission is only as strong as the professors, staff members and administrators living it out.
 At Northwestern, I meet with every candidate who interviews for employment.
 I ask about their relationship with Jesus Christ and how their understanding of Christ and calling will impact their work and ability to live out our mission.
 Our employee handbooks say, “Appointees shall be in fundamental agreement with the purposes of the college … and shall express an active Christian commitment.”
 Northwestern attentively encourages and evaluates faculty members’ ability to make meaningful connections between their academic disciplines and the claims of Scripture and the Christian faith.

 Commitment to the authority of Scripture.
 Northwestern College stands with the historic Christian faith and confessions of the Reformed tradition in our belief that Holy Scripture occupies a privileged position as the final authority for the faith and practice of the people of God.
-While the prevailing winds of culture may pressure all Christian institutions to waver in their commitments, Northwestern continues to hold firm to the biblical exhortation of the Apostle Paul, who says in Romans 12:1–2, “I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship … Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God—what is good and acceptable and perfect.”
+While the prevailing winds of culture may pressure all Christian institutions to waver in their commitments, NWC continues to hold firm to the biblical exhortation of the Apostle Paul, who says in Romans 12:1–2, “I appeal to you therefore, brothers and sisters, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship. … Do not be conformed to this world, but be transformed by the renewing of your minds, so that you may discern what is the will of God—what is good and acceptable and perfect.”

 While there are many cultural issues that threaten to distort God’s vision for human flourishing, issues related to human sexuality are at the forefront.
-Pornography, premarital sex, adultery, sexual assault, the objectification of women, and same-sex activity all exemplify the brokenness of sexual desire and expression.
+Pornography, premarital sex, adultery, the objectification of women, and same-sex activity all exemplify the brokenness of sexual desire and expression.
 Like all good gifts from God, the gift of human sexuality is to be honored, cherished and expressed in ways that bring glory to God.
 It is within this context that sexual promiscuity of any sort is always wrong, and it’s the reason we call all members of our community to chastity—to celibacy outside of marriage and faithfulness within marriage.
 Our board has affirmed in our faculty, staff and student handbooks: “The college lifts up the Christian ideal of marriage between a man and a woman and contends that all sexual intimacy shall be within the bounds of such marriage.”
 While this vision of marriage is being challenged both inside and outside the church, we believe it reflects the call of Scripture and God’s best for us as human beings.
-At Northwestern, we strive to live out this vision by holding to the truth while loving each other with the grace God gives each of us.
+At Northwestern, we strive to live out this vision by holding to the truth while loving every person with the grace God lavishes on each of us.

 What has changed since 2008?